What purpose do saltwater disposal wells serve?

 The Railroad Commission inspects commercial disposal wells (wells that take produced water from various operators for a fee) at least once per year.

-Any permit application that is protested by an affected party (those who must be notified, such as surface owners, offset oil and gas well operators or local governments if the is well within city limits) must go to hearing to evaluate protest issues.
+Any permit application that is protested by an affected party must go to hearing to evaluate protest issues.
 The Railroad Commission can accept a protest at any point during the permitting process.
 In addition, every application has a minimum 15-day holding period before a permit can be issued to allow time for protests to be received by the Railroad Commission.

 Applications may be protested by affected parties by contacting the Railroad Commission at: